Last updated: 04 December 2018

 If you use your email software to send us a message, please be aware that the message you send is not encrypted by default.
-If you want to send us personal information via email we advise you to always encrypt your messages beforehand.
-For more information check “Email communication with us” further down.
+If you want to send us personal information via email, we advise you to always encrypt your messages beforehand.
+Please see the section "Email communication with us" for more information.

-We use Google Fonts and Google Hosted Libraries, a Content Distribution Network (CDN), and Google Analytics, a web analytics service, of the company Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA) for our website and web services.
-For more information please see “Use of Google Fonts” and “Use of Content Distribution Network (CDN)", and "Use of Google Analytics" further down.
+We use Google Fonts, Google Hosted Libraries, a Content Distribution Network (CDN), and Google Analytics, a web analytics service, of the company Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA) for our website and web services.
+For more information please see "Use of Google Fonts", "Use of Content Distribution Network (CDN)", and "Use of Google Analytics" further down.
 We als use some web services provided by Twitter.
-For more information please see “Social Plugins” further down.
+For more information please see "Social Plugins" further down.
 In addition, we use the GDPR-compliant service MailChimp, a marketing automation service provided by The Rocket Science Group, LLC (675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA).
 For more information please see "Newsletter" further down.
 We use the GDPR-compliant service Hypothes.is, a web annotation service provided by HYPOTHES IS PROJECT ( 2261 Market Street 632, San Francisco, CA, 94114 United States of America ).
 For more information please see “Social Plugins” further down.

-Apart from the aformentioned data processors, we don’t transfer your data to any other third parties.
+Apart from the aformentioned data processors, we do not transfer your data to any other third parties.

 If you click on our dedicated contact buttons: email@example.com or any other contact buttons ("pre-register via email", email icon) your email software will be activated and invites you to send your comments to a specific functional mailbox.
 When you send such a message, your personal data is collected only to the extent necessary to reply.
 If you use your email software to send us a message, please be aware that the message you send is not encrypted by default.
 If you want to send us personal information via email we advise you to always encrypt your messages beforehand.